annasparapani/Gruppo2TEBS_privateDevelopment/README.md

 # GlucoSense&reg;  Project
 ## LTEBS Group 2 (2022-2023)

+> NB this is the **private development** folder to use after the submission of Feb.
+13th for further development that's not going to be graded.
+What we submitted and all the commits history before Feb.
+13th is in [**this repo**](https://github.com/ltebs-polimi/AY2223_I_Project-2)

 Hi!
 Welcome to our project repository.
 We are **Pedro Gianjoppe, Gabriele Paroli, Anna Sparapani** and **Pietro Zerboni** and we worked with or tutor Andrea Rescalli for the "Laboratorio di tecnologie elettroniche e biosensori", a course from professor Cerveri @PoliMi.